 Highlights: Scenic cycling through the Spanish countryside, Cruz de Ferro (Don't forget to bring your pebble from home!)Leaving Astorga, we pedal toward the hills that separate the provinces of León and Galicia.
 As you pass through tiny hamlets and monuments untouched since early Christianity, it's easy to imagine the awe that original pilgrims making this trek must have felt.
 By mid-afternoon, we'll arrive at our destination in Cacabelos, where we'll enjoy dinner together.
 Distance: 75 km (47 miles).

 Day 4: Cacabelos to O'Cebreiro

-Highlights: Medieval hilltop village of O'Cebreiro, historic Villafranca del BierzoIt's a beautiful ride today, as we head through the green fields of Galícia.
+Highlights: Medieval hilltop village of O'Cebreiro, historic Villafranca del Bierzo, hiking optionIt's a beautiful ride today, as we head through the green fields of Galícia.
 Along the way, you'll pass through the old Camino town of Villafranca del Bierzo, which was founded by French pilgrims during the Middle Ages as a place of absolution for those too weak to continue their pilgrimage.
+There is the opportunity to cut the ride short and do an optional 8km (5 miles) hike so be sure to pack sneakers or light hikers if you are interested as the trail is fairly steep.
 Our hotel this evening is in O'Cebreiro.
 Dinner is together.
-Distance: 43 km (27 miles).
+Distance: 37 km (23 miles).

 Day 5: Bicycle O'Cebreiro to Portomarín